cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

    combining run-time and development-time services required for specific scenarios, such as web development or MLOps.
-1. Product developers and managers can observe functionality, performance, and cost of deployed services through automatuomatic instrumentation and single pane of glass dashboards.
+1. Product developers and managers can observe functionality, performance, and cost of deployed services through automatic instrumentation and single pane of glass dashboards.